dplocki/tools-for-todoist/DEVELOPMENT.md

 ## Changes in project

 * Introduce docker image, both for working on tools
-* Due to how Docker is working, I have decied to introduce the web GUI for tools
+* I have decide to introduce the web GUI for tools

     The docker image and VS Code settings are base on article [Dockerize a Flask app and debug with VSCode](https://dev.to/pacheco/dockerize-a-flask-app-and-debug-with-vscode-34i1).